Burnsides Community Health Center Ratings & Violations

 A few minutes later, the Director of Nursing stated “I was told about the bump.
 It didn’t look like an injury to me, but we are not sure how it occurred or what caused it.
 We made a doctor’s appointment to have it looked at…”

 The investigator noted that the documentation in the resident’s “medical record was not completed with a fax or an appointment schedule regarding [the resident’s] change in condition.”
 It was determined that the action by the nursing staff failed to follow the facility’s policy titled: Change in Condition: When to Report to the MD that reads in part:

 “Immediate notification of any symptom, sign or apparent discomfort that is sudden and onset, a marked change in relation to usual symptoms and signs…”

-If you suspect your loved one is being neglected while residing at Burnsides Community Health Center, call the Rosenfeld Injury Lawyers law offices now.
+If you suspect your loved one is being neglected while residing at Burnsides Community Health Center, call the Rosenfeld Injury Lawyers LLC law offices now.
 Our Marshall nursing home attorneys can legally intervene on your family’s behalf to ensure that your loved one’s medicine, health and hygiene needs are met.
 In addition, our law firm can handle the entire process of obtaining the financial recompense your family deserves for your damages.